 We all love succulents that are fresh out of the garden center, with their perfect, compact shape.
-They’re practically pieces of art, all unique in color, size, and form.
+They’re practically pieces of art.

 Most of us understand that succulents need sunshine to survive, but unfortunately, sometimes they these hardy plants don’t get as much sunlight as they need, and THIS is the moment in which they begin to lose their shape.